Nursing in Virginia: Requirements, Licensing, and Salary Outlook

 Pass the NCLEX-RN Exam to Receive RN Licensure.

 The National Council Licensure Examination for RNs (NCLEX-RN) is the national licensing examination for nurses.
-The Virginia Board of Nursing provides links to the latest information about the exam.
+The Virginia Board of Nursing (BON) provides links to the latest information about the exam.

 Apply for Jobs at Local Hospitals.